 Taken to an extreme, this can cause some serious problems.
-In this post, you can even see how the metabolic adaptation to calorie restriction caused one woman to gain weight.
 You’ve changed “calories in” (by dieting), and you might have even increased “calories out” (by exercising) but your body one-ups you and decreases metabolism so drastically far that it makes up for all the starvation and the time on the treadmill.

 So when you add it this all together, the equation is not just “fat gain/loss = calories eaten – calories burned on the treadmill.”
 “Calories in” are more than food, and “calories out” is more than exercise.
 In real life, it depends on all kinds of factors, some of which you have no control over and can’t even measure.
 If you took all those factors into account, then you could construct a useful weight-loss plan based on counting and measuring calories.
 But you can’t take them all into account – and that’s why calorie-counting fails, even though calories technically still count.
 In order to produce real-world weight loss, we need to focus on something else.